jsolorzano734/backgroundRemoveProgram/README.md

 	- First, you need to get the path from the two folders that you created:
 		- Path 1.
 Is the path to Folder 1.
 Exmaple: "/User/name/in/"
 		- Path 2.
 Is the path to Folder 2.
 Exmaple: "/User/name/out/"
-			- Copy and paste the past the paths to their respective place in RemoveBackground.jsx
+			- Copy and paste the paths to their respective place in RemoveBackground.jsx

  	- Second, make sure you define the R, G, and B values for the new background color.
  	- Finally, save the changes.